heptarch/heptarch.github.io/drafts/tarkovsky.md

 Polish, Italian and French---which suggested that, while the diary entries were elsewhere, the May 79 cabinet might house correspondence with the Italian authorities, or negotiations with the Soviet film authorities.
-They would bore the average reader, but offer insights to the biographer and cultural materialist.
+They would bore the average reader, but prove invaluable to the biographer and cultural materialist.
 In all probability, I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.